aogungbe/multitier-java-app/README.md

 🔗 https://github.com/hkhcoder/vprofile-project

 This repository only provides the infrastructure provisioning and environment setup required to run the application across multiple services and VMs.
+It is for local provisioning only.

 ⚠️ All rights and ownership of the original application code belong to the original author.